d-shap/form-model/README.md

 element
 -------
+Element is a form part, that make sence for the application.

 Attributes:
 * ```id``` - the element's ID, optional
 * ```lookup``` - the element's lookup string, used by the binding extension, mandatory